 What could be more of a treat than maple pecan pie shortbread bars with golden syrup?
 These bars are little slices of homely heaven – so comforting and delicious.

-I’ll be honest, I got the inspiration for these bars from an actual pecan pie (I mean, yeah, I guess that’s probably obvious).
+I got the inspiration for these bars from an actual pecan pie (I mean, yeah, I guess that’s probably obvious).
 I love pie, but you can’t really have a quick slice with a cup of tea or coffee.
-It’s more like a dessert, whereas these maple pecan pie shortbread bars are the perfect snack.
+These maple pecan pie shortbread bars are the perfect snack size portion.

 Instead of using a shortcrust pastry base, I swapped this for the crumbly goodness of shortbread.
-It’s far easier to make from scratch than pastry (or at least it is in my opinion) and I love the crumbly buttery texture of shortbread – it just melts in your mouth!
+It’s far easier to make from scratch than pastry and I love the crumbly buttery texture of shortbread – it just melts in your mouth!

 🥘 Ingredients notes